Our top pick for

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
 Equifax scored a 5 out of 5 for controversy – the lowest score possible, reflecting that Equifax's public profile has been damaged by multiple incidents.

 |Social score percentile||6|

 |Level of controversy||5|

-While Equifax's payout ratio might seem fairly standard, it's worth remembering that Equifax may be investing much of the rest of its net profits in future growth.
+While Equifax's payout ratio might seem low, this can signify that Equifax is investing more in its future growth.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Equifax's is 1.166.
-This would suggest that Equifax's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Equifax's is 1.4258.
+This would suggest that Equifax's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.